369gtech/369gtech/README.md

 </p>
 <p align="center"> <a href="https://twitter.com/nftcryptomix" target="blank"><img src="https://img.shields.io/twitter/follow/nftcryptomix?logo=twitter&style=for-the-badge" alt="nftcryptomix" /></a> </p>

 - 🔭 I’m currently working on [monoGames](https://github.com/369gtech/monoGames) which includes a gaming metaverse, monoSol a gaming social media and other monoDapps.
+I am also working on [369gtechDapps](https://github.com/369gtech/369gtechDapps) in which I hope to build Dapps that will help businesses to be more sustainable, efficient and leaders in industry standards.

 - 🌱 I’m currently learning how Web3 works and applying that to my [monoGames](https://github.com/369gtech/monoGames) metaverse but I would like to say I am a huge [Signum Blockchain](https://www.signum.network/) Supporter.
-I hope to add Signum along with Eth, Sol, Hive, BSC, Wax Blockchain, DOGE, Shiba Inu and three Signum Tokens nftcryptomix (NFTMC) and monoGames Token (MGT) and the Ultra-Rare Mythical monoTomicGold Token to my gaming metaverse.
+I hope to add Signum along with Eth, Sol, Hive, BSC, Wax Blockchain, DOGE, Shiba Inu and three Signum Tokens nftcryptomix (NFTMC), monoGames Token (MGT) and the Ultra-Rare Mythical monoTomicGold Token to my gaming metaverse.

-- 👯 I’m looking to collaborate on art work for my nft's for my gaming metaverse.
+- 👯 I’m looking to collaborate on every aspect of this amazing gaming metaverse and my other 369gtechDapps.

 - 🤝 I’m looking for help with connecting my games with the many blockchains so I can create a really cool multi-coin/token gaming community.